mirekslouf/mpint/docs/run_in_spyder/pe.md

 * The code/script below can be employed as a template for definition of new MPint libraries.
-* The editing of the library is quite simple: use common sense and the explanatory comments inside.
+* The editing of the library is simple: use common sense and the explanatory comments inside.
-* The reference to a correct library is required in [master script](./01mpint.html) which runs the whole MPint calculation.
+* The reference to a correct library is required in the [master script](./01mpint.html) which runs the whole MPint calculation.

 ```python